Halum/programming-language-performance/README.md

 The goal of this project is to compare the performance of different programming languages by implementing the same algorithm in each language and measuring their execution times.

+## Environment Setup using VSCode Dev Container

+To ensure a consistent development environment, you can use a VSCode Dev Container.
+Follow these steps:

+1. Install the [Dev - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in VSCode.
+2. Reopen the project in the container by clicking on the green button in the bottom-left corner of VSCode and selecting "Reopen in Container".

 ## Compilation Instructions

 ### C